-May 2019 – May is Celiac Awareness Month in Canada and May 16 is internationally recognized as Celiac Awareness Day.
-This year five major cities across Canada will display green lights to mark the occasion in being #CeliacUnited around the globe.
+May is Celiac Awareness Month in Canada and May 16 is internationally recognized as Celiac Awareness Day.
+This year major cities across Canada will display green lights to mark the occasion in being #CeliacUnited around the globe.

 This year CCA is partnering with Promise Gluten Free, and hosting a ‘How Do You Sandwich‘ contest starting May 1, 2020 to celebrate great gluten-free breads and to raise awareness of this genetic disease that has no cure.